Data Protection Impact Assessment (DPIA) - Example for practices

 Does the project involve the advertising, promoting, collecting of charitable donations or selling products or services?
 No

 Involve the use of technologies, digital solutions or Internet of Things (IoT) to process or store information?
 “Innovative technologies” are new developments to the state of technological knowledge in the world at large such as artificial intelligence, machine learning, rather than technology which is simply new to the organisation.
-No
+Yes

 Involve using new technology which might be perceived as being privacy intrusive?
 For example the using of biometrics or facial recognition.
 No